 - Pathogen log reduction in source water management and treatment

 - Exposure log reduction in end use controls

 - Validation of pathogen log reduction in treatment and end use controls.

-- Visit to local recycled water treatment plant
+- Illustration of learning concepts at local recycled water treatment plant and use sites

 - Overview of the AGWR risk management framework

 - Related management systems such as ISO 22000 and HACCP

 - Commitment, stakeholders and system assessment team